ratwithacompiler/OBS-captions-plugin/README.md

 ##### Notes:
 * The caption delay is usually less than half a second and should not be noticeable to viewers.
-* The plugin only captions the selected audio source when it's not muted and when it's used on the current active scene to ensure safety and avoid any captioning when the audio is muted for stream.
+* The plugin only captions the selected audio source when it's not muted and when it's used on the current active scene to ensure safety and avoid any captioning when the mic is muted for the stream.
 * Video players with caption support like VLC can also show captions on downloaded VODs if enabled.
 * Only tested on `Twitch.tv`, other streaming services with native caption support might work but not very likely.
 * The quality of Google's Speech Recognition heavily depends on the speaker and what is being said.
 The results are usually be pretty good in normal conversational settings like talking to chat but the recognition quality can go down noticeably when using ingame terms or other specialized vocabulary or during hectic speaking.

 ##### Known Issues/Downsides:

-Captions should be off by default for most viewers but Twitch does sometimes have them enabled for some users for unknown reasons and some will occasionally be confused on how to turn them off.
+Captions should be off by default for most viewers but Twitch does sometimes have them enabled for some viewers for unknown reasons so occasionally some will be confused on how to turn them off and might need it explained.

 * **On PC** viewers can turn captions on and off using the CC button on the bottom right of the player.